aichinweze/MailBot/README.md

 =======

 This application was formed the user interface and a key system element in the prototype for an autonomous mail delivery system named "MailBot".
-At a high-level view, the application had two modes of operation: collection mode and delivery mode.
+The main code and layout resources can be found here `interface/mailbot/app/src/main/` At a high-level view, the application had two modes of
+operation: collection mode and delivery mode.

 Collection Mode
 ---------------